yqchau/k-means-clustering/README.md

 <div align="center" >
   <img src="media/visualization.gif" alt="visualization" width="480" height="408">
 </div>
 The above shows K-Means Clustering of 1000 randomly sampled points with k=3.
 Each point & the initial centroid are sampled from a normal distribution of X~N(0, 100*100).
-The points are iteratively reassigned to the cluster of the nearest centroid; The coordinates of the centroids are then calculated using the average of all it's members after each iteration.
+The points are iteratively reassigned to the cluster of the nearest centroid; The coordinates of the centroids are then calculated using the average of all its cluster members.